dataakamutu/Access-Grama-Niladhari/docs/index.md

 # Access Grama Niladhari - Grama Niladhari Information Management System
 Simple easy to use MS Access database for recording residents, family units and campaign information of Grama Niladhari in Sri Lanka

-#Installation
+# Installation

-In order to install download the files using the green button in the Github as indicated below.
+In order to install go to github https://github.com/GenoTechies/Access-Grama-Niladhari.
+Then, download the files using the green button in the Github as indicated below.

 This database has Sinhala and English versions GIMS_EN.accdb